Areeb-Ashraf/CodeCapture/README.md

 3. Install dependencies: `npm install openai tesseract.js parcel --save-dev`
 4.  *Make sure to replace YOUR_OPENAI_APIKEY with your actual key (DO NOT EXPOSE YOUR KEY, research ways to make it secure)*
 5. Run Parcel: `npx parcel index.html --no-source-maps`
-6. Open `index.html` in your browser.
+6. Open `index.html` in your browser or to to localhost where server is running ex.`http://localhost:1234`.

 ## How to Use